Welcome to Johnson Lake, Nebraska Chamber of Commerce Web Site! We are excited you are visiting, and anxious to share Johnson Lake, Nebraska with you.

 The Central Nebraska Public Power and Irrigation District will once again provide eagle-watching opportunities to the public this winter.

-The regular viewing season will begin at Central’s J-2 Hydroplant on Sat., Dec.
-22 and will be open from 8 a.m. to 2 p.m., CST on Saturdays and Sundays through the last weekend in February.
+The regular viewing season will begin at Central’s J-2 Hydroplant on the end of December and will be open from 8 a.m. to 2 p.m., CST on Saturdays and Sundays through the end of February.
 The hydroplant is located south of Lexington near the intersection of county roads 749 and 750.

 A limited number of binoculars are available at the facilities, but visitors are encouraged to bring their own viewing equipment.